LifeFone Medical Alert Review

 How do I cancel LifeFone?

-To cancel LifeFone, you can call their customer service line at 1-800-940-0262 and inform them you wish to cancel.
+To cancel LifeFone, you can call their customer service line at 1-800-940-0262 and inform them that you wish to cancel.
 Then you can package your equipment, return it to them, and they’ll stop your service upon receiving it.

 -